bonsai-rx/docs/README.md

 ```

 ### Table of contents
+For the `Manual` and `Tutorials` pages of the website, the table of contents is built from a toc.yml file located in the respective folders.
+The table of contents for the API page is generated automatically.

-Getting started/Landing page - the first page of the docs website will be an index.md file that is located in the docs folder.
+Getting started/Landing page - the first page of the docs website will be an `index.md` file that is located in the `docs` folder.
 This typically includes a description of what the package does, installation instructions (if not too complicated) and acknowledgements.
-To make this page the landing page, in the articles/toc.yml file, the getting started page should be listed as shown.
+To make this page the landing page, in the `articles/toc.yml` file, the getting started page should be listed as shown.
+This step is omited from the tutorials `toc.yml`.

 ```yml
 - href: ../index.md
 ```

 > [!NOTE]
-> Article names can be ommited as they will be taken from the first `Heading 1` element in the article.
+> Article names can be omitted as they will be taken from the first `Heading 1` element in the article.

 For the rest of the articles, they can be added to the articles folder and referred to as follows.
 Article filenames should be simple and reflect either the article title or operator name (if the article is about a specific operator).